altafahmad1/nust-feedback-form-automator/README.md

 ### Usage

-You have the option to select a choice of rating yourself from 0 to 4 in the [option] parameter.
-In case the parameter is skipped 0 is default.
-The options 0 to 4 correspond to the following choices:
+You have the option to select a choice of rating in the [option] parameter.
+In case the parameter is skipped "excellent" is chosen by default answer to all questions.
+The option parameter can take any of the following values:

-- 0: Excellent
+- Excellent
-- 1: Very Good
+- V Good
-- 2: Good
+- Good
-- 3: Fair
+- Avg
-- 4: Poor
+- Poor

 You can also choose a comment of yourself regarding all the feedback forms using [comment] parameter.
-The default is '.'
+The default is 'Satisfied.'